Expected outcome

 Progress and practical application

 Conservative estimates of failure probabilities for flood defences with multiple functions lead to a systematic underestimation of the reliability of these dikes.
 Instead, the extended approach incorporates the probability of different scenarios in which elements such as houses and trees affect the flood defence to evaluate its safety.
 In some situations, the probability of a dike failure may turn out to be 100 times stronger than would conservatively be estimated.
-Not only for traditional functions but also nature-based functions, the framework can be more adaptable.
+For traditional functions and nature-based functions, the framework can be more adaptable.
 Natural foreshores can expand over time and partially mitigate the effects of future sea-level rise on the flood defence.
 Moreover, the deposited sediments may provide a source of material for future reinforcements.
 Recognising the potential of multiple functions is vital to strengthen the Dutch flood defences for the future efficiently.
-For a detailed description of the findings, click on the related outputs below.
+Check the related outputs For a detailed description of the findings.

 Contributing researchers